DEKHTIARJonathan/python3-linkedin/README.md

 ### HTTP API example

 Please declare and setup a new application on the [LinkedIn Developer Console](https://www.linkedin.com/developer/apps).
-Note you `Client ID` and `Client secret`.
+Note your `Client ID` and `Client secret`.
 Configure it to redirect to `http://localhost:8080/code/` (or to whatever local URL you decide, as long as you change it in all `examples` as well).

 Set `Client ID` and `Client secret` in `examples/http_api.py`, then execute: